AndrewJBateman/angular-material-portfolio/README.md

 ## :floppy_disk: Setup

 * Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files
-* Run `npm run build:stats` to run the webpack-bundle-analyzer & generate a stats.json file inside of the dist folder.
+* Run `npm run build:stats` to run the webpack-bundle-analyzer & generate a stats.json file inside of the dist folder
-* Run `npm run analyze` and navigate to `http://localhost:8888/` to see the analysis.
+* Run `npm run analyze` and navigate to `http://localhost:8888/` to see the analysis
-* Run `ng build --prod --aot` to create build file with Ahead of Time (aot) compilation.
+* Run `ng build --prod --aot` to create build file with Ahead of Time (aot) compilation
+* Run `npm run build:ssr` to create a build file with SSR
+* Run `npm run serve:ssr` to see the SSR on localhost
-* Run `firebase deploy` to deploy to firebase hosting.
+* Run `firebase deploy` to deploy to firebase hosting

 ## :computer: Code Examples